psturm-swift/SwiftySignals/README.md

 	}

 The connection between view controller and signal lives until either the signal or the receiver is destroyed.
+As soon you connect a function to a signal, your function will get the last fired message, if the signal has been fired previously.

 ### Manual disconnect the receiver from the signal
 The `then(on:call:)` function returns a so called slot.
 The slot allows you to disconnect the receiver from the signal manually.